swiftlang/swift-evolution/proposals/0258-property-wrappers.md

   @Observable public var myVar: Int = 17

   init() {
-    // self.$myVar gets initialized with Observable(initialValue: 17) here
+    // self._myVar gets initialized with Observable(initialValue: 17) here
     super.init()
-    self.$myVar.register(self)    // register as an Observable
+    self._myVar.register(self)    // register as an Observable
   }
 }
 ```

 This isn't as automatic as we would like, and it requires us to have a separate reference to the `self` that is stored within `Observable`.
-Moreover, it is hiding a semantic problem: the observer code that runs in the `broadcastValueWillChange(newValue:)` must not access the synthesized storage property in any way (e.g., to read the old value through `myVal` or subscribe/unsubscribe an observer via `$myVal`), because doing so will trigger a [memory exclusivity](https://swift.org/blog/swift-5-exclusivity/) violation (because we are calling `broadcastValueWillChange(newValue:)` from within the a setter for the same synthesized storage property).
+Moreover, it is hiding a semantic problem: the observer code that runs in the `broadcastValueWillChange(newValue:)` must not access the synthesized storage property in any way (e.g., to read the old value through `myVal` or subscribe/unsubscribe an observer via `_myVal`), because doing so will trigger a [memory exclusivity](https://swift.org/blog/swift-5-exclusivity/) violation (because we are calling `broadcastValueWillChange(newValue:)` from within the a setter for the same synthesized storage property).

 To address these issues, we could extend the ad hoc protocol used to access the storage property of a `@propertyWrapper` type a bit further.
 Instead of a `wrappedValue` property, a property wrapper type could provide a static `subscript(instanceSelf:wrapped:storage:)`that receives `self` as a parameter, along with key paths referencing the original wrapped property and the backing storage property.
 For example: